Classifying spaces of finite groups of tame representation type: An exponential compact Lie example

-This is an example of the general relation~\eqref{eq:pR!st} between the Poincar\'e series of a Koszul algebra and its dual.
-To apply the formula literally, the variable $t$ in the first sum is replaced by $st^{-2}$, and in the second by $st$.
+The computation of the Poincar\'e series for $H_*\Omega BG\Qhat$ then follows using the general relation~\eqref{eq:pR!s} between the Poincar\'e series of a Koszul algebra and its dual.
+Note that the generators of $H^*BG$ are in degree two while the generators of the Koszul dual $H_*\Omega BG\Qhat$ are in degree one, so $t^2$ must be replaced by $t$ after applying~\eqref{eq:pR!s}. \end{proof}

-\begin{remark} It follows from the main theorem of Benson and Greenlees~\cite{Benson/Greenlees:formal} that for this family of examples, the $A_\infty$ structure on $H^*BG$ is formal.
+\begin{remark} It follows from the main theorem of Benson and Greenlees~\cite{Benson/Greenlees:2023b} that for this family of examples, the $A_\infty$ structure on $H^*BG$ is formal.
 Then since it is a Koszul algebra, it follows that the Koszul dual $H_*\Omega BG\Qhat$ is also formal. \end{remark}